VirtoCommerce/vc-docs/platform/developer-guide/docs/CLI-tools/virto-cloud.md

-# VirtoCloud
+# Virto Cloud

-In this guide, we will explore how to interact with VirtoCloud, including logging in, initializing environments, managing environments, deploying to VirtoCloud, and additional operations, all with detailed commands and parameters.
+In this guide, we will explore how to interact with Virto Cloud, including logging in, initializing environments, managing environments, deploying to Virto Cloud, and additional operations, all with detailed commands and parameters.

 ## Log in via GitHub account

-This target saves a token for accessing the VirtoCloud portal, eliminating the need to use the `CloudToken` parameter with every call to targets in the Cloud group.
+This target saves a token for accessing the Virto Cloud portal, eliminating the need to use the `CloudToken` parameter with every call to targets in the Cloud group.

 ```
 vc-build CloudAuth
 ```

 !!! note
-    By default, authorization is done using a Github account.
-There is an optional `-AzureAD` parameter that allows you to authorize using an Azure AD account:
+    By default, authorization uses a Github account.
+There is an optional `-AzureAD` parameter that allows you to authorize using an Azure AD (Entra ID) account:

     ```
     vc-build CloudAuth -AzureAD
     ```

-## Initialize New Environment
+## Initialize new environment

 This target creates a new environment.
 It additionally accepts the `ServicePlan` parameter to specify the service plan (default value is `F1`).